Aldaviva/VisualStudioToolbarButtons/Readme.md

     1. Select the Tools category
     1. Select one of the [buttons](#buttons) provided by this extension, then click OK
     1. Arrange the new button using Move Up, Move Down, and Modify Selection to make it appear as desired
-- Add a keyboard shortcut to a tool
+- Add a keyboard shortcut to a button
     1. Go to Tools › Options › More Settings (VS ≥ 2026) › Keyboard
     1. Search for the command with the `Tools.BensButtons.` prefix, such as `Tools.BensButtons.GitExtensions`
     1. Type the desired key combination in the Press shortcut keys text box